 Every student will be assigned to a mentor from the group of professors involved in the master program.
 In particular, the choice of modules for each semester must be discussed with and approved by the mentor.
 This ensures that students choose matching modules in line with their desired specialization.

-In the winter term 2018/2019 about 820 students are studying at the Department of Mathematics:
+In the winter term 2019/2020 about 730 students study at the Department of Mathematics:

 - Mathematik M.Sc.: 69